We currently have two vacancies, the formal notices are listed below:

 - Your main or only place of work during the 12 months prior to the day of your nomination and the day of election has been in the parish/community area.
 You do not have to have paid employment to qualify, as long as your main or only place of work is in the parish/community area.
 For example, Councillors who’s main or only job is being a councillor would be able to use this qualification, if their council office is within the parish/community.

 d) You have lived in the parish/community area or within three miles of it during 12 months before the day of your nomination and the day of election.

 You may be disqualified as a candidate if:

 - You are employed by the parish/community council or hold a paid office under the parish/community council (including joint boards or committees).

-- You have been declared bankrupt in the last five years and has not repaid your debts.
+- You have been declared bankrupt in the last five years and have not repaid your debts.

 - You have been convicted of a criminal offence and sentenced to at least three months imprisonment (including any suspended sentence) within the previous five years.